sevenval/flat-docs/reference/flat-cli.md

 to keep your local FLAT image up to date.

-Type
+Run

 ```sh
 $ flat -h
 ```

-for all available commands and options of the FLAT CLI.
+for a list of  all available commands and options of the FLAT CLI.

 See also